ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The KDC needs to have a mechanism in place to detect DoS attacks from nodes repeatedly performing actions that might trigger a group rekeying.
 Such actions can include leaving and/or re-joining the group at high rates, or often asking the KDC for new indidivual keying material.
 Ultimately, the KDC can resort to removing these nodes from the group and (temperorarily) preventing them from joining the group again.

 The KDC also needs to have a congestion control mechanism in place, in order to avoid network congestion upon distributing new group keying material.
 For example, CoAP and Observe give guidance on such mechanisms, see {{Section 4.7 of RFC7252}} and {{Section 4.5.1 of RFC7641}}.

-A node that has left the group should not expect any of its outgoing messages to be successfully processed, if received by other nodes after its leaving, due to a possible group rekeying occurred before the message reception.

 ## Block-Wise Considerations